Maryland Elder Law Attorney

 A Long-Term Care Crisis

 A long-term care crisis is a situation in which an individual has already been admitted to a nursing home—or will be placed in one very soon—and has been told that he or she possesses too many assets to qualify for Medicaid assistance.
 Unfortunately, the information provided by well-meaning friends, social workers, nursing home intake staff, and Medicaid workers is often flat-out wrong or outdated.
 Laws governing Medicaid eligibility are complicated and they change continuously.
 Even some attorneys may not understand them.
-At the Law Offices of Clifford M. Cohen, we do.
+At the Law Offices of Clifford M. Cohen, we do in order to serve the residents of Maryland and surrounding areas.